jqnatividad/qsv/README.md

 The same is true with the write buffer (default: 64k) with the `QSV_WTR_BUFFER_CAPACITY` environment variable.

 ### Multithreading
-Several commands support multithreading - `stats`, `frequency` and `split`.
+Several commands support multithreading - `stats`, `frequency`, `split` (using [threadpool](https://docs.rs/threadpool/latest/threadpool/)) and `validate` (using [rayon](https://docs.rs/rayon/latest/rayon/)).

-Previously, these commands spawned several jobs equal to the number of logical processors.
+Previously, the threadpool commands spawned several jobs equal to the number of logical processors.
 After extensive benchmarking, it turns out doing so often results in the multithreaded runs running slower than single-threaded runs.

 Multithreaded jobs do increase performance - to a point.
 After a certain number of threads, there are not only diminishing returns, the multithreading overhead actually results in slower runs.